Idiopathic pulmonary fibrosis affects mostly people over the age of 50 years, usually people who have formerly smoked.

 The main symptoms start insidiously as shortness of breath during exertion, cough, and diminished stamina.
 In most people, symptoms worsen over a period ranging from about 6 months to several years.

-As the disease progresses, the level of oxygen in the blood decreases, and the skin may take on a bluish tinge (called cyanosis) and the ends of the fingers may become thick or club-shaped (see Figure: Recognizing Finger Clubbing).
-Strain on the heart may cause the right ventricle to enlarge, eventually resulting in right-sided heart failure.
+As the disease progresses, the level of oxygen in the blood decreases, and the skin may take on a bluish tinge (called cyanosis) and the ends of the fingers may become thick or club-shaped (see figure ).
+Strain on the heart may cause the right ventricle to enlarge, eventually resulting in right-sided heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 Through a stethoscope, doctors often hear crackling sounds in the lungs.

 A chest x-ray may show lung damage, mostly in the lower parts of both lungs.
 Computed tomography (CT) typically shows the damage and thick scarring in more detail.
-Pulmonary function tests show that the amount of air the lungs can hold is below normal.
-Analysis of a blood sample (see Arterial Blood Gas (ABG) Analysis) or use of an oximeter shows a low level of oxygen during minimal exercise (walking at a normal pace) and, as the disease progresses, even when the person is resting.
+Pulmonary function tests Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more show that the amount of air the lungs can hold is below normal.
+Analysis of a blood sample (see Arterial Blood Gas Analysis Arterial Blood Gas (ABG) Analysis and Pulse Oximetry Both arterial blood gas testing and pulse oximetry measure the amount of oxygen in the blood, which helps determine how well the lungs are functioning.
+Arterial blood gas tests are invasive... read more ) or use of an oximeter shows a low level of oxygen during minimal exercise (walking at a normal pace) and, as the disease progresses, even when the person is resting.

 Blood tests cannot confirm the diagnosis but are done as part of the search for other disorders that may cause a similar pattern of inflammation and scarring.
 For example, doctors do blood tests to screen for certain autoimmune disorders.

 Most people continue to get worse.
-On average, people live about 3 years after diagnosis.
+On average, people live about 3 to 5 years after diagnosis.
 Some people survive for more than 5 years after diagnosis.
 A few die within several months.

-Pirfenidone and nintedanib appear to slow lung decline in lung function.
-Other treatments are being studied.
+Pirfenidone and nintedanib appear to slow the decline in lung function.
+Other drug treatments are being studied in clinical trials.

 Other treatments are aimed at relieving symptoms: